mcmah309/dioxus-use-js/dioxus-use-js/README.md

 Since the lifecycle of `RustCallback` is not tied to the function invocation.
 The function can return and all `RustCallback`'s will function until the component is dropped.

-On the rust side, if the callback returns and `Err` then the js `Promise` will be rejected with that serialized value.
+On the rust side, if the callback returns an `Err` then the js `Promise` will be rejected with that serialized value.

 #### Example Usage